Boosting Large Language Models with Mask Fine-Tuning: Experiments

-\textbf{Comparisons.} Tab.~\ref{tab:exp_llama2} and Tab.~\ref{tab:exp_llama3} show our main comparisons on LLaMA2-7B and LLaMA3.1-8B backbones.
-We start from a pre-trained model (lower bound) followed by two FFT settings using fine-tuning dataset of specific and mixed domains for each backbone.
-For each setting, we use FFT serving as upper bound and its continued version (blue) with LoRA and its continued variant as alternative baselines (green).
-We also include random and L1 mask as two vanilla masking baselines (white).
-Our MFT (red) is starting from the FFT (upper bound) and further improves the model capacity.
-Among them, two critical baselines are FFT and continued FFT, where the former one serves as the upper bound performance and the later one as a sanity check of this upper bound and also indicating the potential performance drop due to overfitting issue.
-We train our MFT only using domain specific datasets for both two FFT scenarios.
-Tab.~\ref{tab:exp_llama2} and Tab.~\ref{tab:exp_llama3} only show the evaluation within the MFT fine-tuning domain, and we supplement the cross domain evaluation in Tab.~\ref{tab:supp_exp_llama2} and Tab.~\ref{tab:supp_exp_llama3} of Sec.~\ref{sec:supp_main_results}.
+\textbf{Comparisons.} Tab.~\ref{tab:exps_llama2} and Tab.~\ref{tab:exps_llama3} present our main comparisons using the LLaMA2-7B and LLaMA3.1-8B backbones.
+We start from a pre-trained model, followed by two FFT settings using the fine-tuning dataset of specific and mixed domains for each backbone.
+For each setting, we perform sufficient FFTs and report the best and continued versions (blue block), and we do the same for LoRA as well (green block).
+We also include random and L1 masks as two vanilla masking baselines (white block).
+MFT (red block) starts from the best-performing FFT and further improves performance.
+All three masking methods are based on the best FFT as a strong starting point.
+Among them, two critical baselines are the best FFT and continued FFT, where the former serves as a competitive baseline and the latter as a sanity check for potential performance drop due to overfitting, thereby demonstrating MFT's effectiveness.
+We train our MFT only using domain-specific datasets for both FFT scenarios (domain-specific and mixed-up).
+Additionally, we compare the training cost in Fig.~\ref{fig:exps_efficiency} with respect to GPU memory usage, the number of tokens used, and overall training time on A100 GPUs.
+We use the coding domain as an example.
+Additional comparisons are provided in the Appendix.
+Compared with the most important baseline, Best FFT, MFT involves very limited overhead for both token usage and training time.
+Compared with the Continued FFT, which also incurs at least the same training overhead, and possibly more, the Best FFT and MFT incur a lower training cost while achieving performance improvements.
+Since MFT fixes all model parameters and performs only local mask learning, it always has an advantage in memory usage.